rcky844/knowledge-handbook/Chemistry/Acids and Bases/Volumetric Analysis/Choice of suitable acid-base indicator.md

 **Example**: Addition of $\ce{NaOH(aq)}$ into $\ce{HCl(aq)}$
 ![[titration_curve.webp|480]]
 - <span style="color: skyblue">Equivalence point</span> is the moment when the acid and base <u>completely react</u>.

 **Details of indicators**:
 - The colour of the indicator can indicate the environment of the reaction mixture.
 - <span style="color: skyblue">End point</span> is the moment when the <u>indicator change its colour</u> (to a neutral colour).

-- **Limitation**: The end point is assumed to be the equivalence point.
+*Limitation / Source of error*: <span style="color: lightgreen">The end point is assumed to be the equivalence point.</span>
-  The end point and the equivalence point usually occur at slightly different times during a titration.
+- The end point and the equivalence point usually occur at slightly different times during a titration.

 ---

 **Titration curve of different experiments**:
 ![[acid_base_indicator_titration_curve.webp]]